lance2088/humble/README.md

 HUMBLE
 ======================

 nb.
 This project has still in a design phase.
 The documentation will grow as the project evolves.
 Thanks for stopping by.

+If you want a quick glance at the syntax - check out com/nickpeck/humble/Test.hb I try to keep that up-to-date with the latest grammar.

 Humble is a dynamic, lazy functional programming language.
 It compiles to Java bytecode, so it can be run on the JVM, and is interoprable with standard Java code.